romanegloo/romanegloo.github.io/_posts/2019-11-01-word-embeddings.md

 similar distributions in the vector space have similar meanings.

-![Word vectors in 2-dimensional](https://me.jiho.us/images/posts/word-vectors-2d.png) *Word vectors in 2-dimensional; similar words have similar vectors ([image source](http://suriyadeepan.github.io))*
+![Word vectors in 2-dimensional](https://me.jiho.us/images/posts/word-vectors-2d.png) *Figure.
+Word vectors in 2-dimensional; similar words have similar vectors ([image source](http://suriyadeepan.github.io))*

 Now, the distribution of words in the vector space allows us to deliver the